You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 Async APIs by Default

-With React 18 support dropped, RNTL v14 fully embraces React 19's async rendering model.
+With React 18 support dropped, RNTL v14 uses React 19's async rendering model.
 The following functions are now async by default:

 • render() → returns Promise<RenderResult>